loloof64/using_stockfish/README.md

 # Using stockfish

-A simple experiment in Rust with Dioxus and Stockfish chess engine
+A simple experiment in Rust with Dioxus and Stockfish chess engine.

 ## Credits